Office of the Vice President

 Assistant Vice President for Strategy Management

-This role has direct leadership of the functional areas of Organizational Effectiveness and Communications, Construction Communications, the Office of Sustainability, the Real Estate Office, and the recently created Office of Campus Accessibility.
-The Assistant VP also works closely with the facilities leadership team and campus partners, and represents Facilities on University committees, task forces and cross-functional teams.
+This role has direct leadership of the functional areas of Organizational Effectiveness, Facilities Communications, the Office of Sustainability, the Real Estate Office, and the recently created Office of Campus Accessibility.
+The Assistant VP also works closely with the Facilities leadership team and campus partners, and represents Facilities on University committees, task forces and cross-functional teams.

-The Organizational Effectiveness and Communications group plays a critical role across the entire Facilities organization providing strategic leadership and support throughout an employee's life cycle from onboarding to departure.
-The Director leads the strategic direction of people management, training and development, talent acquisition, management/leadership development, performance management, diversity and inclusion, and communications across all departments and job functions.
+The Organizational Effectiveness group plays a critical role across the entire Facilities organization providing strategic leadership and support throughout an employee's life cycle from onboarding to departure.
+The Director leads the strategic direction of people management, training and development, talent acquisition, management/leadership development, performance management, and diversity & inclusion across all departments and job functions.

-The Construction Communications Manager represents the Office of the Vice President for Facilities and supports Facilities leadership with a focus on the 2030 Capital Plan and other university initiatives across campus, such as the Sustainability Action Plan and the Major Maintenance program.
-The manager works collaboratively within Facilities and as a liaison to the rest of campus and the community translating the beneficial concepts, and disruptive issues, of our construction projects on an active campus.
+The Director Facilities Communications represents the Office of the Vice President for Facilities and supports leadership with a focus on the 2030 Capital Plan and other university initiatives across campus, such as the Sustainability Action Plan and the Major Maintenance program.
+The Director works collaboratively within Facilities and as a liaison to the rest of campus and the community translating the beneficial concepts, and disruptive issues of our construction projects on an active campus.
 This role coordinates and communicates planning, design, construction and operational decisions in an effort to maximize the perception of Facilities as a service organization that upholds its commitments to executing projects on time and on budget – while also minimizing impacts in support of world-class teaching and research for a diverse community of students, faculty, alumni/ae and visitors.

 Real Estate Office